glennhmercer/disky/replit.md

 ## Overview

-This is a full-stack web application featuring a disc throwing game built with React, TypeScript, and Express.js.
-The game is a physics-based 2D canvas game where players throw discs at targets while avoiding obstacles.
+This is a full-stack web application featuring a Duck Hunt-style disc throwing game built with React, TypeScript, and Express.js.
+The game is a first-person 2D canvas game where players throw discs at single targets across levels using a two-stage control system.
 The application uses a modern tech stack with Vite for development, TailwindCSS for styling, and PostgreSQL with Drizzle ORM for data persistence.

 ## User Preferences